Francis Malbone House: History

 After the American Revolution, "the mansion was returned to the Malbone family who retained ownership until the early 1830s.
 After the death of Colonel Malbone in 1785, his son, also named Francis Malbone, who later became United States Senator, owned the estate until his death in 1809.
 In 1770, famed painter, Gilbert Stuart painted the portrait of the younger Francis Malbone and his brother Saunders, which now hangs in the Boston Museum of Fine Arts."

 In the early 1800s, prior to the building of the famous mansions on Bellevue Avenue, the Malbone House was one of the most opulent houses in Newport.
 It was owned from 1833 to 1838 by Colonel Joseph G. Totten of the United States Army Corps of Engineers.
-At that time, Colonel Totten was in charge of construction of Fort Adams and was also the senior Army engineer in the northeast.
+At that time, Colonel Totten was in charge of the construction of Fort Adams and was also the senior Army engineer in the northeast.
 He sold the house in 1838 when he was appointed Chief Engineer of the Army.